-28 'Partner' includes any individual with authority to bind the firm with respect to the performance of a professional services engagement.
+&lt;sup>29 'Partner' includes any individual with authority to bind the firm with respect to the performance of a professional services engagement.

-29 The timing of the audit firm's resignation as auditor is determined in accordance with paragraph 1.46 of this Ethical Standard.
+The timing of the audit firm's resignation as auditor is determined in accordance with paragraph 1.50 of this Ethical Standard.